How do you know which apples are ready? How long will you have (my favorite variety/grade of apple)?

 You can find organically grown apples in some stores along with other fruits and vegetables.
 You must realize most of these are grown in a desert-like environments where disease and insect pressure are greatly reduced and water is almost totally supplied by precious irrigation water.
 Here in Wisconsin we must continue to spray to grow a saleable, high quality crop of apples.

-Maple Ridge Orchard will be open through Saturday, November 5th, 2016.
-We hope we leave you wanting more in 2017 and look forward to seeing you (at least) one more time before we close!
+Maple Ridge Orchard will be open through the first Saturday in November.
+We hope we leave you wanting more and look forward to seeing you (at least) one more time before we close!
 We love our customers, and every new year is a "family" reunion for us.
 Without you, our valued customer, we would not be here.
-Thank you.
+Thank you!

 Generally it is safe to eat apples right off the tree even though they have been sprayed.
 Time, sunlight, and rain all work to break down the spray compounds.
 We stop spraying all the trees early-mid August, so in September/October, any residue you see is totally benign!
 The dirt you may see on the apples is simply rain and dirt from the wind.
 They are perfectly safe to eat.

 - 2500 varieties of apples are grown in the United States.

 - 7500 varieties of apples are grown throughout the world.

 - About 100 different varieties of apples are grown commercially in the United States.

 - A bushel of apples typically weighs about 42 lbs.